ska-telescope/ska-pss-protest/docs/src/install.rst

    which poetry

-If so, proceed as follows
+If so, proceed as follows.

 .. code-block:: bash

-   git clone --recursive https://gitlab.com/ska-telescope/pss/ska-pss-protest.git cd ska-pss-protest poetry install --without dev
+   git clone --recursive https://gitlab.com/ska-telescope/pss/ska-pss-protest.git cd ska-pss-protest export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring poetry install --without dev

 If you are planning to contribute to ProTest, clone as above and then run